mlinnen/my-keezer/readme.md

 * Broadcast current temperature readings via MQTT
 * Broadcast when the compressor turns on/off via MQTT
 * Set the temperature of the keezer via MQTT
-* Turn on/off a fan to circulate the air in the keezer
 * Set the statistics of the beer in a keg via MQTT (Tap #, Name, Style, ABV, Date kegged)
 * Broadcast the statistics of the beer in each keg via MQTT (Tap #, Name, Style, ABV, Date kegged)
 * Display the statistics of the beer in each keg (Tap #.
 Name, Style, ABV, Date kegged) on an LCD